Pelicram/Hattara-Printable-Low-Profile-Keycaps/README.md

 # Printable Choc Caps
-3D Printable Choc V1 keycaps, designed to be printed on Resin, SLS or MJF printers on sites like JLCPCB.
+3D Printable Choc V1 keycaps, designed to be printed with Resin, SLS or MJF printers on sites like JLCPCB.
 The tolerances have been tested to work with SLS but I can't promise they'll work with other manufacturing methods.
 Let me know if you order these in MJF or Resin, and how they fit.

 Included sizes:
 * 1u